 Lynn Davis is a VP of Trading for Fidelitrade in Wilmington, DE.
 She has worked in the Financial world for 20 years.
 Prior to entering the world of Finance, Lynn worked 6 years in the healthcare industry as an emergency Nurse, and in-home care nurse.
-Lynn has a BS in Nursing, from Del-Tech, a BS in Marketing, and a Masters in Marketing, and Human resource management from Goldey Beacom College in Wilmington, DE .
+Lynn has a background in Nursing, a BS in Marketing, and a Masters in Human Resource Management and Marketing from Goldey Beacom College in Wilmington, DE .
 Lynn graduated from ST. Marks HS.
 Lynn has volunteered at several Trauma Survivor Foundation events, and feels she will bring fresh ideas on how to provide for the foundations community involvement.
 Lynn has a passion for organization and event planning.
 Lynn is a proud University of Delaware Blue Hens Football supporter since going to her first game at 3 months old.

 Otto Steffers is a Specialty National Account Manager for United Rentals.
 Otto has worked in the construction equipment rental industry for 16 years.
 Otto has a BS in International Business Management from Goldey Beacom College.
 Otto Graduated from Palmer HS, in Colorado Springs, CO.
 Otto lived in the Netherlands for 10 years while growing up and speaks Dutch Fluently.
 In 1988, Otto was selected to the USA Men’s Junior Field Hockey Team and in 1989 was Selected to the USA Men’s Field Hockey team and competed in 1996 Olympic Games.
 Otto has volunteer at many Trauma Survivors Foundation events and is heading up the TSF Annual Golf Outing.
 Otto feels he will bring an ability to organize events and generate support for the Foundation.